EXHIBITION DATES: November 6 – December 12, 2015

 The exhibition will consist of two- and three-dimensional work in all media.
 Wall pieces must be wired for hanging and no larger than 60″ X 60″.
 Free-standing pieces may not exceed 32″ X 48″ X 60″ and/or weigh more than 75 lbs.
 Accepted work cannot be substituted and must be available for the duration of the exhibit.

-Submit up to three JPEG digital images only on a CD or via our website.
+Submit up to three JPEG digital images.
 Images should be no larger than 1200 pixels in either direction at 300 dpi.
 The Center for Contemporary Art reserves the right to exclude/refuse any entries which do not meet these specifications.
-CDs will be returned if a SASE is provided.

 HOW TO ENTER!